linkedin/rest.li/docs/d2_quick_start.md

 permalink: /start/d2_quick_start
 index: 1
 ---
-# Dynamic discovery quickstart
+# Dynamic Discovery Quick Start

 In this tutorial, we will explain the basic concepts of D2 using a simple client server project.
 [Apache Zookeeper](http://zookeeper.apache.org/) is required for doing this tutorial.
-The completed code for this tutorial is available in rest.li’s examples/d2-quickstart.
+The completed code for this tutorial is available in Rest.li’s examples/d2-quickstart.

 Contents: